jamesmaniscalco/jamesmaniscalco.github.io/_posts/2014-07-27-jekyll-sass-pre-commit-hook.md

 exit 0

-{% endhighlight }
+{% endhighlight %}

-And make sure to set the file as executable with
+Make sure to set the file as executable with:

 {% highlight bash %}

 $ chmod +x .git/hooks/pre-commit

+{% endhighlight %}

+Note: if you are using a Github client application to handle your commits, you will likely need to specify where the `jekyll` executable is.
+Since I use `rbenv`, I needed to add the following to the script (above the call to `jekyll`):

+{% highlight bash linenos %}

+PATH=/usr/local/var/rbenv/shims:$PATH

 {% endhighlight %}